COURTNEY SNYDER MD - HOLISTIC PSYCHIATRIST

 • Derealization

-• Chest Pain
+• Chest pain

 • Tunnel vision

-• Agitation or Aggression
+• Agitation or aggression

 So yes, while a peanut in one person can trigger anaphylaxis, an emotional trigger (ie. a sensation associated with a traumatic event, or an upsetting thought) can trigger mast cell activation and thus a panic attack.
-Despite the classic understanding of panic, it is very likely that a some people having panic attacks are reacting to physiologic triggers (ie.something they ate or inhaled) as opposed to psychological triggers.
+Despite the classic understanding of panic, it is very likely that some people having panic attacks are reacting to physiologic triggers (e.g. something they ate or inhaled) as opposed to psychological triggers.

 WHERE THE IMMUNE SYSTEM & BRAIN MEET